-Our free printable checkbook register template can be used to keep track of your bank balance at any given time.
+A free printable checkbook register template to keep track of your bank balance at any given time.
 It records all payments and withdrawals during a specific period.
 It can also be used to record all outgoing and incoming checks issued or deposited.

 You can filter all transactions to include only those that are tax-deductible to ensure that you have included all those transactions when submitting your tax return.

 The Benefits of Keeping a Checkbook Ledger